-White bread rolls as served in many restaurants seem to be the worst; with a soup they're a recipe for a night of agony.
+White bread rolls as served in many restaurants seem to be the worst; for me, with a soup they're a recipe for a night of agony.

 This fella knows where to get his salmon oil; the whole fish of course contains much more than just the fatty acids the salmon is famous for.
 I'm convinced we should be eating a wide range of foods rather than swallowing bucketfuls of supplements.
 Nevertheless, far from the cold ocean, I too have difficult getting the best ingredients for our fish soup.

 Tingling in arms and hands, and feet too, is the mostly commonly raised topic in correspondence to the editor of Chiropractic Help.
 You too can pose a question.